NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 REPAIR MANUALS

-Most of the rebuilding folklore online deals with the World Class T5s...to get accurate info on the NWC versions you have to look in a few different locations.
+Most of the rebuilding folklore online deals with the World Class T5s.
+To get accurate info on the NWC versions you have to look in a few different locations.
 To start, search for the T5 rebuild...the Saga by Chris Neighbors.
 A really excellent pictorial which really shows you how to R&R a T5.
 Also do a search for the Nissan repair manual for the FS5R90A online.
 It's good reading although several of the procedures are vague and the photos unclear.
 It lists the Kent-Moore tools needed to rebuild the T5.
 Another source is the generic "t5rebuildmanual.pdf" found on several sites which has detailed WC/NMW diagrams but the text is dense to read.
 The Tremec manual available for download only covers WC models.

 My favorite manual is actually the "T4 & T5 AMC Trans Rebuild Manual" available online.
 Excellent diagrams and descriptions that also apply to the Nissan T5 NWC.
 Don't let the different tailhousing design worry you, the procedures are all the same.